Mjz86/c_colon/mcc.md

- the function argument flow specifiers ( like a reference  but without stable adress on trivial reallocation) the in (akin to const & )  , out (akin to mutable uninitilized& ) and `inout` (akin to mutable& ) prameters are all trivial reallocation and register passed,
+ the function argument flow specifiers ( like a reference  but without stable address on trivial reallocation) the in (akin to const & )  , out (akin to mutable uninitialized& ) and `inout` (akin to mutable& ) prameters are all trivial reallocation and register passed,

  however because of the ABI nature they will remain valid for the duration of the function call so they are inheritly safe.